riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-06-20-Closing-the-Books-on-AI.markdown

 Given Sloan’s textual fascination with AIs and San Francisco, a casual reader might be forgiven for expecting paeans to Andreessen-style techno-optimism.
 Having read his previous books, I was fairly sure that was not where he was going — and sure enough, the economic models that are described positively are cooperative and focused on externalities, not the curdling self-regard of our VCs of today.

-# The problem with books And AI
+# The problem with books and AI

 The coincidence of these two books coming to me so close to each other, together with AI being unsurprisingly a major topic of all my work conversations right now, let me see these parallels clearly.
 During that same visit to the Bay Area, we conducted a fascinating exercise: an “AI Red Team” — kind of a team-based version of my beloved [VP of Nope]({% post_url 2018-05-14-The-VP-of-Nope %}).